Cycling Brittany's Greenways

 Cycling in Brittany made easy

-There are four major green way cycle routes in Brittany that interlink to form a network:
+There are now six major green way cycle routes in Brittany that interlink to form a network:

-These routes make a sort of H-shape across central Brittany, with the V2 branching off to Rennes in the east.
+The six main green way routes make a sort of double H-shape across central Brittany, with the V2 branching off to Rennes in the east and the V8 cutting through the middle from north to south.
 But don't be misled by their names.
-The V2 and V3 actually start from Dinard, on the opposite side of the R. Rance from St-Malo; the V3 has a mid-section of about 39km on roads; the V7 is mostly a road route from Roscoff to Morlaix, not entirely signed, and the route has not been developed beyond Rosporden, a few kilometres short of Concarneau.
+The V2 and V3 actually start from Dinard, on the opposite side of the river Rance from St-Malo; the V3 has a mid-section of about 39km on roads; the V7 is mostly a road route from Roscoff to Morlaix from where the green way reaches Rosporden followed by a signed route, partly off road, that stops at the borders of the commune of Concarneau.

-Other shorter stretches of green way have been developed in various parts of Brittany and a list of these can be found in Brittany's Green Ways.
+Other shorter stretches of green way have been developed in various parts of Brittany and a list of these can be found in Brittany's Green Ways (UK, US, Fr).

 Brittany at its best